The Architecture You Already Feel

 Buddhist mindfulness traditions arrived at the same destination from a different direction.
 Vipassana meditation — sustained, non-reactive attention to present experience — strengthens prefrontal function.
 Multiple fMRI studies show that eight weeks of mindfulness-based stress reduction increases prefrontal cortex activity and decreases amygdala reactivity.
 The practitioners of these traditions did not know the mechanism.
 They knew the result.
 Two thousand years of contemplative practice, and it turns out they were doing PFC rehabilitation.

 We hold a position here that not everyone in the neuroscience community shares: the ancient contemplative traditions were not lucky guesses.
 They were empirical observations of cognitive architecture, made by people who paid closer attention to their own minds than most modern researchers pay to their subjects.
 The vocabulary was different.
 The map was the same.
+And you can feel the truth of it every time you catch yourself mid-reaction and choose a different response.

 Last week we introduced Robert Kegan's stages — Stage 3 (socialized, other-defined) where roughly 50% of adults remain, Stage 4 (self-authoring) reached by about 30% by age thirty-five, Stage 5 (self-transforming) rare enough that Kegan estimated single-digit percentages.